Sep. 14, 2022

-Hemorrhagic necrosis, intranuclear eosinophilic inclusions, giant cell formation, and lymphocytic infiltrates are characteristic histopathologic features of herpes simplex virus-infected tissue.
+Hemorrhagic necrosis, intranuclear eosinophilic inclusions, giant cell formation, and lymphocytic infiltrates are characteristic histopathologic features of herpes simplex virus-infected tissue (54).

-Because herpes is a prevalent pathogen, many pregnant women have been exposed to both herpes simplex virus-1 and herpes simplex virus-2 prior to pregnancy.
-One study demonstrated that among pregnant women, herpes simplex virus-1 seroprevalence was 59.3% whereas herpes simplex virus-2 seroprevalence was 21.1%.
-Among pregnant women who have had 3 sex partners or fewer (which is approximately 40% of all pregnant women), seronegativity for both herpes simplex virus-1 and herpes simplex virus-2 is approximately 51%.
-Because primary infection during pregnancy confers the greatest risk of transmitting herpes simplex virus to the neonates, it is the offspring of these seronegative women who are most vulnerable to a serious neonatal herpes infection (41).
+Because herpes is a prevalent pathogen, many pregnant women have been exposed to both herpes simplex virus 1 and herpes simplex virus 2 prior to pregnancy.
+One study demonstrated that among pregnant women, herpes simplex virus 1 seroprevalence was 59.3% whereas herpes simplex virus 2 seroprevalence was 21.1%.
+Among pregnant women who have had three sex partners or fewer (which is approximately 40% of all pregnant women), seronegativity for both herpes simplex virus 1 and herpes simplex virus 2 is approximately 51%.
+Because primary infection during pregnancy confers the greatest risk of transmitting herpes simplex virus to the neonates, it is the offspring of these seronegative women who are most vulnerable to a serious neonatal herpes infection (44).

-Estimates of the incidence of neonatal herpes simplex virus encephalitis in the United States range from 0.1 to 0.3 per 1000 live births per year (47; 40; 14).
+Estimates of the incidence of neonatal herpes simplex virus encephalitis in the United States range from 0.1 to 0.3 per 1000 live births per year (13; 20).
+A large-scale study utilizing a combination of physician-reported cases and electronic laboratory reports verified that neonatal herpes infections occur at a rate of approximately 0.3 per 1000 live births (32).
 Approximately 350 to 1100 cases are reported annually.
 Over the course of the past decade, the incidence of neonatal herpes infections has risen.
-This rise is thought to be due to changes in the epidemiology of herpes simplex virus-1 infection and sexual practices.
-More adolescents are susceptible to herpes simplex virus-1 infection.
-Furthermore, oral sex practices among adolescents and young adults have increased, which increases the risk of herpes simplex virus-1 genital infection (30).
+This rise is thought to be due to changes in the epidemiology of herpes simplex virus 1 infection and sexual practices.
+More adolescents are susceptible to herpes simplex virus 1 infection.
+Furthermore, oral sex practices among adolescents and young adults have increased, which increases the risk of herpes simplex virus 1 genital infection (30).

-Identifying women with active herpes lesions or herpes shedding and limiting exposure of the infant to infected secretions during delivery is the principal preventive strategy.
+Identifying women with active herpes lesions and limiting exposure of the infant to infected secretions during delivery is the principal preventive strategy.
 The American College of Obstetricians and Gynecologists recommends institution of acyclovir prophylaxis in women at 36 weeks’ gestation who have active recurrent genital herpes to decrease the risk of vertical transmission.
-In addition, the American Academy of Pediatrics has published guidelines for management of asymptomatic infants born to women with active genital HSV lesions (23).
+In addition, the American Academy of Pediatrics has published guidelines for management of asymptomatic infants born to women with active genital herpes simplex virus lesions (Kimberlin and Baley 2013).
 Unfortunately, because more than 50% of infected infants are born to asymptomatic women with no observable lesions, this strategy has obvious limitations.

-For women with active herpetic lesions in the genital region, cesarean-section markedly reduces the risk of neonatal herpes infection (04); however, disseminated HSV can occur in infants delivered by caesarian section even in the absence of prolonged rupture of membranes (28).
+For women with active herpetic lesions in the genital region, cesarean-section markedly reduces the risk of neonatal herpes infection (05); however, disseminated herpes simplex virus can occur in infants delivered by caesarian section even in the absence of prolonged rupture of membranes (27).
 Many experts believe that if maternal herpes infection occurred in the first trimester, vaginal birth can proceed safely, even in the presence of active lesions (29).

-Prophylactic antiviral therapy is recommended for infants at high risk such as premature neonates, even if asymptomatic, born to mothers shedding virus as a primary infection.
+Prophylactic antiviral therapy is recommended for infants at high risk, such as premature neonates who were born to mothers with a primary herpes infection.
+In these cases, prophylactic therapy is recommended even if the infants are asymptomatic.
 If mothers have recurrent lesions or are shedding virus during reactivation, specimens from infants are tested for herpes by culture, polymerase chain reaction, or direct immunofluorescence assays, and the infants are observed for any evidence of clinical disease.
 If the testing results are positive or if clinical signs develop, antiviral therapy is begun.